Eschatologue/CM_wiki/docs/class/magus/arcanist.md

 *You can seamlessly weave minor spells with weapon attacks.*

-After you cast a Magus spell that has a casting time of an Action, you can make one attack with a weapon as a Bonus Action.
+After you cast a Magus spell that has a casting time of an Action, you can make one attack with a weapon as a  **:rsc-b: Bonus Action**{ .rsc }.

 ### Level 15: Esoteric Sight